THE AFFILIATE MARKETING PRIMER

 • You've got to keep track of what you've decided to call the phony pages or subdirectories - so you can use the same masked link the next time you want to refer people to that affiliate product.
 If you're doing this for a lot of affiliate links, it really adds to the complexity of your webmastering task.
 (And if you add too many such cool tricks to your webmarketing efforts, you might wake up one day and realize that you're overwhelmed - I speak from experience!)

 • Do you choose to use redirection links in your ebooks?
-If so, you'd better hope that you never wish to get rid of the site you host your mask links on.
+If so, you'd better hope that you never wish to get rid of the site you host your mask links on (or to change the pages around in it).
 Ebooks can be around forever, even when your site is no longer existing - or belongs to someone else, who has deleted your pages... or changed your affiliate IDs to his.
 If your links suddenly don't work, the ebook has lost value to the person who owns it and might want to use it again (God forbid that it's a viral ebook that this person is passing on to others for you!).

 • Some older browsers that may still be around don’t support the auto-refreshing command, so a viewer could get "stuck" on the redirection page.
 (You could always include a direct link on the redirection page as a back-up if you're worried about this.)